Zhuinden/simple-stack/README.md

         override fun handleOnBackPressed() {
             if (!Navigator.onBackPressed(this@MainActivity)) {
                 this.remove()
-                onBackPressed()  // this is the only safe way to manually invoke onBackPressed when using `OnBackPressedDispatcher` this@MainActivity.onBackPressedDispatcher.addCallback(this)
+                onBackPressed() // this is the reliable way to handle back for now this@MainActivity.onBackPressedDispatcher.addCallback(this)
             }
         }
     }

-    @Deprecated("Deprecated in Java")
-    @Suppress("RedundantModalityModifier", "deprecation")
-    final override fun onBackPressed() { // you cannot use `onBackPressed()` if you use `OnBackPressedDispatcher` super.onBackPressed()
-    }

     override fun onCreate(savedInstanceState: Bundle?) {
         super.onCreate(savedInstanceState)

+        onBackPressedDispatcher.addCallback(backPressedCallback) // this is the reliable way to handle back for now

         val binding = ActivityMainBinding.inflate(layoutInflater)
         setContentView(binding.root)

         fragmentStateChanger = DefaultFragmentStateChanger(supportFragmentManager, R.id.container)

-        onBackPressedDispatcher.addCallback(backPressedCallback) // this is required for `onBackPressedDispatcher` to work correctly

         Navigator.configure()
             .setStateChanger(SimpleStateChanger(this))